 - $2,000 for work in Denver, Boulder, or within 35 miles of either

-Compensation is higher for work outside of the Denver/Boulder metro areas because of the costs associated with relocating for the summer.
+Compensation is higher for work outside of the Denver/Boulder metro areas because of the costs associated with relocation for the summer.
 Some of the named fellowships under our program may pay more than the general amounts identified above.

-Can I get additional work to earn more money?
+Can I undertake additional work during the summer to earn more money?

-With many fellowships, students can get additional part-time work.
-If you wish to pursue additional work or if you have funding from another source, please note that in your fellowship application.
+With many of our fellowships, students can get additional part-time work.
+If you wish to pursue additional funding from another source, please note that in your fellowship application.

-Where can I get information about deadlines for specific fellowships?
+Where can I get information about specific Summer Fellowships?

-Recipients receive fellowship funding through the law school’s payroll system.
+- Recipients receive fellowship funding through the law school’s payroll system.
 Required payroll taxes will be deducted.
-Recipients must complete all necessary payroll paperwork in person before leaving Boulder for the summer.
-Fellowship recipients will receive approval notices that will include details on how to do navigate this process.
+Recipients must complete all necessary payroll paperwork before leaving Boulder for the summer.
+Fellowship recipients will receive approval notices via email that will include details on how to navigate this process.